Mayank0875/DSA-Problem/P13/Flight Manifest/problem.md

 #### Explanation

-The target ID 6 is not found in the list.
+The target reservation number 6 is not found in the manifest.

 ## Input Format

-- The first line contains an integers n and target , the number of grimoires and the ID of the grimoire to find.
+-   The first line contains two integers n and target, the number of reservation numbers and the reservation number to find.
-- The second line contains n space-separated integers representing the sorted grimoire IDs.
+-   The second line contains n space-separated integers representing the sorted reservation numbers

 ## Output Format